-Upon [approval of notification to] the Committee, the Inspector General may obtain the services of certified public accountants, qualified management consultants, certified fraud examiners, forensic auditors or other [Office of the Inspector General professionals].
-Contractors performing [investigations services for the Office of Inspector General] shall not have any financial interest in the affairs of the investigated party, officials or employees.
-The Inspector General shall coordinate and monitor [investigations the work] performed by persons under contract to the Inspector General.
+Upon notification to the Committee, the Inspector General may obtain the services of certified public accountants, qualified management consultants, certified fraud examiners, forensic auditors or other professionals.
+Contractors performing services for the Office of Inspector General shall not have any financial interest in the affairs of the investigated party, officials or employees.
+The Inspector General shall coordinate and monitor the work performed by persons under contract to the Inspector General.

-- § 2-17-12 PENALTY; COOPERATION; RETALIATION PROHIBITED. - (A) All city officials, employees and contractors shall promptly notify the Inspector General of every instance of theft or other disappearance of cash, check, or property, of misfeasance or nonfeasance, defalcation, improper governmental actions [as defined in the Whistleblower Ordinance] and non-compliance with federal and state law, city ordinances and city [rules and] regulations of which they are aware. - (B) All city officials, employees[, and] contractors, [and offerors in a City procurement process] shall provide the Inspector General full and unrestricted access to all city offices, employees, records, information, data, reports, plans, projections, matters, contracts, memoranda, correspondence, electronic data, property, equipment and facilities and any other materials within their custody.
+§ 2-17-12 PENALTY; COOPERATION; RETALIATION PROHIBITED.

+(A) All City officials, employees and contractors shall promptly notify the Inspector General of every instance of theft or other disappearance of cash, check, or property, of misfeasance or nonfeasance, defalcation, improper governmental actions and noncompliance with federal and state law, City ordinances and City rules and regulations of which they are aware.

+(B) All City officials, employees, contractors, and offerors in a City procurement process shall provide the Inspector General full and unrestricted access to all City offices, employees, records, information, data, reports, plans, projections, matters, contracts, memoranda, correspondence, electronic data, property, equipment and facilities and any other materials within their custody.
 At the Inspector General's request, an official, employee or contractor shall prepare reports and provide interviews.
-If an official, employee, vendor or contractor fails to produce the requested information, the Inspector General shall notify the [Beard Committee] and make [a] written request to the Chief Administrative Officer for [his] assistance in causing a search to be made and germane exhibits to be taken from any book, paper or record excepting personal property.
+If an official, employee, vendor or contractor fails to produce the requested information, the Inspector General shall notify the Committee and make a written request to the Chief Administrative Officer for assistance in causing a search to be made and germane exhibits to be taken from any book, paper or record excepting personal property.
 The Chief Administrative Officer shall require the officials, employees, vendors or contractors to produce the requested information.

-- (C) Every city contract, bid, proposal, application or solicitation for a city contract and every application for certification of eligibility for a city contract or program shall contain a statement that the [individual understands and will abide by all contracting parties will be subject to the] provisions of the Inspector General Ordinance. - (D) No person shall retaliate against, punish or penalize any other person for complaining to, cooperating with or assisting the Inspector General in the performance of [ his their] office. - (E) Each and every violation of this article is a criminal violation subject to the provisions of § 1-1-99 ROA 1994. - [(G) (F)] Any official or employee who violates the Inspector General Ordinance may be subject to discipline as may be specified in [the Merit System Ordinance City Ordinance, rules and regulations] or any applicable collective bargaining agreement."
+(C) Every City contract, bid, proposal, application or solicitation for a City contract and every application for certification of eligibility for a City contract or program shall contain a statement that the contracting parties will be subject to the provisions of the Inspector General Ordinance.

+(D) No person shall retaliate against, punish or penalize any other person for complaining to, cooperating with or assisting the Inspector General in the performance of their office.

+(E) Each and every violation of this article is a criminal violation subject to the provisions of § 1-1-99 ROA 1994.

+(F) Any official or employee who violates the Inspector General Ordinance may be subject to discipline as may be specified in City Ordinance, rules and regulations or any applicable collective bargaining agreement."

 SECTION 2.
 SEVERABILITY CLAUSE.
 If any section, paragraph, sentence, clause, word, or phrase of this ordinance is for any reason held to be invalid or unenforceable by any court of competent jurisdiction, such decision shall not affect the validity of the remaining provisions of this ordinance.
 The Council hereby declares that it would have passed this ordinance and each section, paragraph, sentence, clause, word, or phrase thereof irrespective of any provisions being declared unconstitutional or otherwise invalid.
 SECTION 3.
 COMPILATION.
 The amendments set forth in SECTION 1 above shall amend, be incorporated in, and made part of the Revised Ordinances of Albuquerque, New Mexico, 1994.